 On the other hand if I stay out and about I’m naturally less tired and if I do get a little low on energy a little micro-rest normally refreshes me.
 Being surrounded by people being active has a positive impact on my own work rate; particularly at the library where I have a good connection to the secretaries who are always working so hard.
 There are often other students there too who are working on their DELF exam preparation which is more intense and they have a higher workload than me.
 So I think if they can manage with that amount there is no excuse for me not to manage mine.
 It is encouraging and sometimes I feel like we are part of the same team.
 The team of the ILA French Immersion School!

 Going to cafés is good to because you can go to new ones each time and explore the different options or go to one more regularly and get to know the staff.
-I interviewed an American guy recently for this blog and I asked him if he could do it again what would he do differently whilst learning French in France; he said he would go to the same café every day and learn the workers names and practice with them everything he had learnt on his French immersion course that day.
+I interviewed an American guy recently for this blog and I asked him if he could do it again what would he do differently whilst learning French in France at ILA; he said he would go to the same café every day and learn the workers names and practice with them everything he had learnt on his French immersion course that day.